WeegeeNumbuh1/FlightGazer/README.md

 - On rare occasions are times when there will be two entries of the same aircraft (only when using `No Filter` mode)
   - This is an edge case that's been noted since the v.0.x days, mainly due to a dual receiver setup
-  - It has been associated with aircraft that uses a dual mode transponder or there is TIS-B contact of the same aircraft on UAT while it's present over ADS-B
+  - It has been associated with aircraft that uses a dual mode transponder or there is ADS-R contact of the same aircraft on UAT while it's present over ADS-B
   - ~~So far there is no fix planned for this as this does not break core functionality~~
-    - At worst it confuses the aircraft selector algorithm but even then it still selects normally
+    - ~~At worst it confuses the aircraft selector algorithm but even then it still selects normally~~
     - ~~May be mitigated in the far future~~
   - **This has been mitigated in v.2.6.3 and newer, fully fixed in v.5.0.0; FlightGazer will use the best entry it encounters when not using `No Filter` mode**